-- The Model Builder button ( <>>), to switch from the Application Builder to the Model Builder windows and the standard COMSOL Desktop. - The New Form button ( ), to create a new form using the New Form wizard.
-See Working with a Form and Using the New Form Wizard. - The New Method button ( 📄 ), to create a new Global Method or Form Method node open its code in a new editor tab.
-See The Method Nodes and Method Editor Windows. - The Data Access button (\), to add model-dependent data and properties, as well as application-specific properties that can be modified from a running application through the data access functionality.
-See Data Access. - The Record Method button ( ), to create a new method by starting a recording session of operations on the embedded model that you can later use as code in that method.
-When the recording starts, the button changes to the Stop Recording button ( ), which you click to end the recording.
-See Recording Code. - The Compiler button ( ), to compile an application created using the Application Builder into a standalone, runnable application (with a license for COMSOL CompilerTM).
-See Compiling Applications Using the COMSOL Compiler.
+- The New Form button (), to create a new Global Form or Local Form node.
+When creating a new global form, you can choose from a number of form templates.
+See Working with a Form and Using the Form Wizard.
+The Local Form option is only available if there is at least one global form in the application.
+Clicking it adds a new local form under the currently selected global form.
+For more information about local forms, see Local Forms. - The New Method button (), to create a new Global Method or Form Method node open its code in a new editor tab.
+See The Method Nodes and Method Editor Windows. - The Data Access button (), to add model-dependent data and properties, as well as application-specific properties that can be modified from a running application through the data access functionality.
+See Data Access. - The Record Method button (), to create a new method by starting a recording session of operations on the embedded model that you can later use as code in that method.
+When the recording starts, the button changes to the Stop Recording button (), which you click to end the recording.
+See Recording Code. - The Compiler button (K), to compile an application created using the Application Builder into a standalone, runnable application (with a license for COMSOL CompilerTM).
+See Compiling Applications Using the COMSOL Compiler. - The Settings button (), to move, open, or close the Settings window. - The Editor Tools button ([x]), to show or hide the Editor Tools window, where you can choose common COMSOL Multiphysics model operations and insert them into a method or generate form objects based on them.
+See Adding Model Code and Form Objects.